Installation Guide

 A tarball is like a ZIP file.
 It is a single file with many files inside it.
 Like a ZIP file, it has to be extracted before you can use the files in them.

 First, you must download the tarball.
 Head on over to the Download page and click on the Download link under Tarball.
-Download the file where ever you’d like, just be sure you remember where.
+Download the file wherever you’d like, just be sure you remember where.

 Here is the command to extract the files via the terminal, be sure you are in the same folder as the tarball: